Akeenola/alx-pre_course/0x01-git/README.md

 My first personal task on a created directory.
-Free style to become expert
+Free style to become expert.
+Edit fromm gihub iinterface is possible